 Sweet cornbread muffins are made with brown butter and maple syrup.
 Rich with sweet and savory flavor, these maple brown butter cornbread muffins will be the star of your Thanksgiving spread.
 Serve them warm with butter and cinnamon for a side dish you won't forget!

 It's technically Halloween today, but I am in full blown Thanksgiving mode.
 In my brain the Halloween celebrations happened over the weekend, so when candy goes away (okay, not technically its still in the freezer) I'm ready for all the Thanksgiving recipes.

-And adding to that list this year, is these maple brown butter cornbread muffins.
-Cornbread is already the star of my family’s Thanksgiving spread.
+And adding to that list this year, are these sweet cornbread muffins.
+Cornbread is already the star of my family's Thanksgiving spread.
 We just LOVE it in our household.
-We eat it all the time with chili and it’s become one of our faves.
+We eat it all the time with chili and it's become one of our faves.

 Then I met a good old Iowa boy and fell in love with corn and cornbread even more.
 His family is equally as obsessed with cornbread and I know they're going to appreciate this recipe!

 Do you and your family have any favorite recipes or unique traditions for Thanksgiving?!
 Do you make sweet cornbread muffins for Thanksgiving too?!
 I want to hear more about you, your family and your favorite Thanksgiving recipes!